NirmitBangar/fingerprint-unlock-explained/README.md

 > **A grid of thousands of tiny capacitors measuring how your finger disturbs an electric field.**

-Sounds complex?

-Let’s break it in the simplest way possible.

 ---

 ##  Imagine Your Finger Like This